sian504/camera_and_curls/README.md

 I will be using Playfair Display for the headings and Montserrat for the body.
 By using this font pairing, my portfolio website will have a cohesive and polished appearance, while still allowing your images to take center stage.

 ---

+## Credits

+[Homepage design] (https://www.youtube.com/watch?v=K3NNBnSA3C4) This website helped me in particular with the linear gradient of the background colour.
+I felt this added more style to the website over the original black background.